ijsmallman/rabbie/README.md

 # Project Rabbie

-Project primarily to log and provide warnings for water level in local burn (stream)
+Project to log and provide warnings for water level in local burn (stream)